Export Control & Combating Terrorist Financing

 • The UAE is a signatory to the Arab Convention for the Suppression of Terrorism.

-• Ports operated by Dubai Ports World participate in the Security Freight Initiative, a US Department of Homeland Security pilot program to test the methods used to screen US-bound cargo for radiation.
+• Ports operated by Dubai Ports World participate in the Security Freight Initiative, a US Department of Homeland Security program to test the methods used to screen US-bound cargo for radiation.

-• The UAE is a signatory to the Proliferation Security Initiative (PSI), which is aimed at stopping shipments of weapons of mass destruction, their delivery systems, and related materials worldwide.
+• The UAE is a signatory to the Proliferation Security Initiative (PSI), which is aimed at stopping shipments of weapons of mass destruction, their delivery systems and related materials worldwide.

 • Dubai Ports World has been certified as a partner in the Customs-Trade Partnership Against Terrorism, a government-business cargo security initiative led by the US Department of Homeland Security.